yazaroual/PayboxHelper/README.md

 If you set an optional value to null or delete it it won't be used for building the request.
 If you set a Mandatory value to null, an exception will be raised by Paybox Helper.

-2. Configure Paybox helper in your startup.cs
+2. Configure Paybox helper in your startup.cs by adding the following declaration to ConfigureServices method :

 ```cs
 services.AddPayboxHelper(Configuration.GetSection(PayboxConfigOptions.PayboxSettings));